DioxusLabs/docsite/docs-src/0.4/en/reference/fullstack/server_functions.md

 ## Running the client with dioxus-desktop

-While the project presented so far makes a web browser interact with the server, it's possible to make a desktop program interact with the server in a similar fashion.
+The project presented so far makes a web browser interact with the server, but it is also possible to make a desktop program interact with the server in a similar fashion.
+(The full example code is available in the [Dioxus repo](https://github.com/DioxusLabs/dioxus/tree/master/packages/fullstack/examples/axum-desktop))

-As per the example on [Github](https://github.com/DioxusLabs/dioxus/tree/master/packages/fullstack/examples/axum-desktop), we need to make two binary targets, one for the desktop program (the `client.rs` file), one for the server (the `server.rs` file).
-The client app and the server functions are written in a common `lib.rs` file, shared by the two binaries.
+First, we need to make two binary targets, one for the desktop program (the `client.rs` file), one for the server (the `server.rs` file).
+The client app and the server functions are written in a shared `lib.rs` file.

-Each of the binary targets has a slightly different build configuration, as they include additional dependencies or features.
+The desktop and server targets have slightly different build configuration to enable additional dependencies or features.
-Have a look at the Cargo.toml for more information.
+The Cargo.toml in the full example has more information, but the main points are:
 - the client.rs has to be run with the `desktop` feature, so that the optional `dioxus-desktop` dependency is included
 - the server.rs has to be run with the `ssr` features; this will generate the server part of the server functions and will include the `axum` dependency to run as a server.

-This means you can run the server executable with:
+Once you create your project, you can run the server executable with:
 ```bash
 cargo run --bin server --features ssr
 ```